iVantage/angular-ivh-treeview/README.md

 `ivhNode`, the node whose selected state changed; `ivhIsSelected`, the new selected state of the node; and `ivhTree`, the tree `ivhNode` belongs to.

-You may also supply a selected hanlder as a function (rather than an angular expression) using `ivh-treeview-options` or by setting a global `onCbChange` option.
+You may also supply a selected handler as a function (rather than an angular expression) using `ivh-treeview-options` or by setting a global `onCbChange` option.
 In this case the function will be passed a single object with `ivhNode`, `ivhIsSelected`, and `ivhTree` properties.